It’s Warm and Easy in Tbilisi (Re-post from Feb 2012)

 Georgia’s location in the Caucasus region is somewhat like a link between Eastern Europe and Western Asia.
-To its west is the Black Sea and its neighbours includes Russia to the north; Turkey and Armenia to the south; and Azerbaijan to the east.
+To its west is the Black Sea and its neighbors include Russia to the north; Turkey and Armenia to the south; and Azerbaijan to the east.

 Some notable historians claim that Georgians are so called Georgian because they especially revere Saint George who appears in most national symbols.
 A statue of Saint George dominates the Freedom Square and in January 2004 the country adopted the five-cross flag, featuring the Saint George’s Cross.
 It has been argued that the flag was used in Georgia from the 5th century throughout the Middle Ages.
 Present day Georgia is a democratic semi-presidential republic.

 It was a crisp 14 degrees Celsius – a good shift from the 32 degrees of the tropics – when I got out of the terminal at Tbilisi International Airport.
 As we drove on the George W. Bush Avenue towards the city, I can already sense the richness of Georgian history and, within the next few days, immediately felt warmth from the friendliness and hospitality Georgian people are known for.